GRINS-Spoke0-WP2/geotools/README.md

 - **Lorenzo LEONI**, University of Bergamo (lorenzo.leoni1998@gmail.com).

 ## Description
-The ```geo_tools``` package is an R library designed to simplify the management, analysis, and processing of space-time data.
+The ```geotools``` package is an R library designed to simplify the management, analysis, and processing of space-time data.
 In particular, it provides a comprehensive set of modules that enable the computation of statistics for space-time variables (e.g., meteorological and air quality data) whose values are available on a spatial grid at the polygonal scale (e.g., municipal or regional).

 ## Overview
-The ```geo_tools``` R package is structured as follows:
+The ```geotools``` R package is structured as follows:
 - ```geomatching```: maps input space-time data from different spatial grids onto a specific common grid, even when their geographic reference systems may differ.
 This procedure is known as **spatial overlay**.
 It can handle two input data formats: R dataframe or matrix.
 - ```idw2hr```: maps input space-time data onto a high-resolution spatial grid using **IDW** (**Inverse Distance Weighting**).
 The goal is to assign (interpolated) observations within the boundaries of smaller municipalities (which are polygons) as well.
 - ```hr2poly```: maps input high-resolution space-time data onto polygons and computes the user-specified statistics (e.g., mean, median, and standard deviation) for each space-time variable.